mixmastamyk/console/docs/why.rst

 Often Missing
 ~~~~~~~~~~~~~~~

+    *"You've got to know when to hold 'em, know when to fold 'em…"*

 While most of the ANSI modules in the cheeseshop have plenty going for them in
 areas of focus,